mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

 gradle build
 ```

-**Note**: The official bnd Gradle plugin is used so that the same build fidelity
+**Note**: The official Bnd Gradle plugin is used so that the same build
-is achieved.
+fidelity is achieved.

+However, compared to the official Bnd Gradle plugin, this workspace build
-However, this build setup adds some extra features to the build...
+setup adds some extra features to the build...

 First off, the build setup is far more flexible and featureful than the build
-setup that is delivered by bndtools itself.
+setup that is delivered by Bndtools itself.

 Among other things it has the following extra features: